2020 Winter Reading Retreat

 August 18–31, 2020 · Tyraman Retreat

-The Centre For Deep Reading's third winter reading retreat at Tyraman Retreat in the Hunter Valley from August 18th – 31st, 2020.
+We will be taking a close look at both these keystone texts at this August's winter reading retreat at Tyraman Retreat in the Hunter Valley from August 18th – 31st, 2020.

 What is the reading retreat?